wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/logger-add-handler/index.md

 ---
-title: "How to Guide - Add a new Handler"
+title: "How To Guide: Add a new Handler"
 description: "This guide shows how to log to a file using a Monolog handler, either in addition to the default WordPress database handler or as a replacement.
 It also covers per-instance overrides."
 ---